0diraf/movie-recommender-proj/README.md

 After a movie title is inputted and the number of recommendations (k) to be obtained is specified, the movie recommender returns k nearest movies to the inputted movie.

 Finally, I created a front-end with Streamlit where this movie recommendation engine can be used.
 [You can access it by clicking here.](https://diraf-mrecommender.streamlit.app/).
+The webapp queries themoviedb.org database with the name of the movie and it's release year (if listed) to fetch the movie description and poster.

 Note: The webapp may be put to sleep due to inactivity.
 You may have to wake it up to access it.